-Department members are dedicated to life long learning, and are enthusiastic educators and mentors to medial students, residents and allied health professionals.
-Many members hold appointments with the University of Toronto.
+Department members are dedicated to life long learning, and are enthusiastic teachers and mentors to medial students, residents and allied health professionals.
+Many staff hold appointments with the University of Toronto.

 If you are coming for surgery, please also see the Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.